nikiluzianin/employeeProject/README.md

 The back-end is quite tricky, if not taking into account re-writing the server fully.
 Basically, the possibility  is either free and quite limited or paid.

-I have tried using such services, as Heroku, [https://my-json-server.typicode.com](https://json-server-49w5.onrender.com) and ended up working with Render[https://json-server-49w5.onrender.com](https://json-server-49w5.onrender.com).
-However, by the time this is checked, the server is likely to be down, so I suggest the method below (I will leave axios with the original localhost address).
+I have tried using such services, as Heroku, [https://my-json-server.typicode.com](https://json-server-49w5.onrender.com) and ended up working with Render[https://json-server-49w5.onrender.com](https://json-server-49w5.onrender.com).However, by the time this is checked, the server is likely to be down, so there is a backup option below.

-So the simpliest way is just to run my server here via command "npm run server".
+Currently, the server is at https://json-server-49w5.onrender.com, and it is used in the code.
+If it stops working, you can just get my code from Git https://github.com/nikiluzianin/employeeProject, run the server on local machine using "npm run server".
+In order for the HR App to start working with local, in the file DBLink.js comment the first DBLINK and uncomment the second one – it will start using localhost server.

 ## Future Improvements